Jack Henry Rapid Transfers - Coming Soon

 Your financial institution must enroll for a Moov merchant account to configure Jack Henry Rapid Transfers.
 Moov handles the program management and registration with card networks on behalf of your institution.

-For more information on how to get started, please view the Jack Henry Rapid Transfers Onboarding & Compliance Guide via the ForClients Portal.
+For more information on how to get started, please view the Jack Henry Rapid Transfers Onboarding & Compliance Guide for your core via the ForClients Portal.
 The information in the Onboarding & Compliance Guide is crucial in getting properly set up for this feature.

 Moov enrollment within Banno People is coming soon.
 The Onboarding & Compliance Guide outlines when you should navigate to this page.
 Watch this space for launch timing and further information!